 What does the applicant need to prove?

 At the hearing, the plaintiff must prove the truth of the allegations (by a preponderance of the evidence, not the stricter standard of beyond a reasonable doubt).
-Permanent orders (but generally not temporary ones) can be appealed to a higher court.

 How long do protective orders last?